SichangHe/CS304_group_project/project4_report.md

 Ground truth text:

 ```
-Once upon a time, while Brahmadatta was king of Benares, the Bodhisatta came to life at the foot of the Himalayas as ...
+once upon a time while brahmadatta was king of benares the bodhisatta came to life at the foot of the himalayas as ...
 ```

 Corrected text: